How to Create a User in Linux [With Examples]

 #How to create a user in Linux?

 The adduser and useradd are command-line tools used to create new users in Linux/UNIX systems.
-The two carry out the same task but employ a different execution method.
+The two perform the same task but use different execution methods.
 So, let's dive right in; below, I'll explain each method with a specific example of how to create a user in Linux.

 #Option 1: The adduser command